 In the early 1990s, the California Avocado Association was looking for new ways to market their crop, else it would cease to be profitable for them to continue growing.

-They needed some way to appeal to the general populous, especially since an earlier event had nearly crippled the crop’s PR: the low-fat diet craze of the ‘80s.
+What the CAA needed was some way to appeal to the general populous, especially since another event a decade earlier had nearly crippled the crop’s PR: the low-fat diet craze.

-First step: get popular food items onto the market that use the avocado.
-Soon, guacamole would start showing up in stores across the country.
+The CAA decided the first step would be to get popular food items onto the market that incorporate the avocado.
+It didn’t take long for guacamole to start showing up in stores across the country.

-While they initially thought they would combat the PR issue by educating the public on good and bad fats, this was quickly abandoned as it would take years (years that the avocado industry did not have) for this method of marketing to work.
+While the CAA initially thought they would combat the PR issue by educating the public on good and bad fats, this was quickly abandoned as it would take years (that the avocado industry did not have) for this method of marketing to work.
+This took the real work of influencing an entire fad diet generation’s opinion on what they consumed.

-Instead, they looked to another source of PR: the Super Bowl.
+Instead, they looked to another possibility: the Super Bowl.

-This was one time in the year that no one paid attention to their caloric intake and simply snacked away happily on chips and dip, among other fatty foods.
+For many Americans, this was the one time in the year that no one paid attention to their caloric intake and simply snacked away happily on chips and dip, among other fatty foods.

-In 1992, the PR firm Hill & Knowlton orchestrated what was known as the “Guacamole Bowl” where both teams would share their favorite guacamole recipes.
-The public would be able to vote on which was their favorite after trying the recipes.
+In 1992, the PR firm Hill & Knowlton orchestrated what was known as the “Guacamole Bowl” where both teams would share their favorite guacamole recipes on air.
+The public would then vote on which was their favorite after trying the recipes.

 That was the jackpot that lit the avocado media on fire.
 From athletes to news outlets, avocado facts and recipes were filling the homes of Americans, and the avocado trend started ramping up.